stephenpalgeorge/ARCHIVED_finch-sass/src/typography/typography.md

 );
 ```

-The above code would generate class names `.font-size--small-print` etc, and `.font-weight--light` etc and `.lg:font-size--lead` etc; but *not* `sm:font-weight--heavy` etc, since the `font-weight` property was not set to true in the responsive map.
-It would also not generate *any* utility classes at all for `letter-spacing` since that property was ommitted from the `set-utilities` map.
+The above code would generate class names `.font-size--small-print` etc, and `.font-weight--light` etc and `.lg:font-size--lead` etc; but *not* `.sm:font-weight--heavy` etc, since the `font-weight` property was not set to true in the responsive map.
+It would also generate `.sm:letter-spacing--base` etc but *not* the basic `.letter-spacing--base` etc classes, since that property has only be set to `true` in the `$set-responsive` map.

 ### Preferences